iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> Login asks for password and sms code every time.
+Even with fingerprint.<br> :date: __2021-04-03 01:43:14__

+> Major issues with selfie identity verification.
+App is trash.<br> :date: __2021-04-01 05:23:41__

+> App crashes everytime I try to scan my ID.
+Went through all the troubleshooting just to be told the app doesn't support my phone.
+(AT&T Maestro Pro)<br> :date: __2021-03-30 23:28:54__

+> You have compromised my food stamps DHHS, Aid rescue sequence for supporting the survival needs.<br> :date: __2021-03-28 22:26:10__

 > I was so excited to download this app only to be shut out EVERY TIME I TRY TO SCAN MY ID!
 Please iron out the kinks and I will be sure to come back for a 5 star review.<br> :date: __2021-03-27 02:04:15__

 > Captures too much phone info.
 Spyware.<br> :date: __2021-03-20 19:52:26__